 HOW TO REPORT

-If you see or suspect unethical or illegal behavior, you may report your concerns anonymously by contacting The Network, Inc. (TNI).
+If you see or suspect unethical or illegal behavior, you may report your concerns anonymously by contacting Navex.
 Call toll-free 24 hours a day, 7 days a week:

 FILE A REPORT ONLINE:THE UNIVERSITY OF ALABAMA SYSTEM ON-LINE REPORTING FORM

-After processing the report, TNI will provide the information to designated University officials for appropriate action.
-Reports submitted to TNI will be handled promptly and discreetly.
+After processing the report, Navex will provide the information to designated University officials for appropriate action.
+Reports submitted to Navex will be handled promptly and discreetly.
 Retaliation of any kind will not be tolerated.

 Additional UAS Hotline Information

 - The Board of Trustees of The University of Alabama adopted Board Rule 106.2 in Fall 2014 as part of its continuing efforts to strengthen and support ethical, compliant, and risk-aware practices among System institutions.

 - Among other provisions, Board Rule 106.2 requires prompt reporting of any significant occurrence or threat which has caused or poses an imminent risk of substantial injury or harm to persons, property, or the surrounding community, or substantial reputational harm to the System or its institutions.